MaxHalford/chime/README.md

 </div>
 <br>

+## Motivation

-I made this because I wanted something simple to monitor long-running number crunching scripts.
+I made this because I wanted a simple auditory cue system to tell me when a long-running number crunching script had finished.
+I didn't want to have to fiddle with the command-line, and also wanted a cross-platform solution.
+Thus was born `chime`!

 ## Installation